-The challenge of obtaining qualified and reliable scribes.
-If all I have described thus far were not enough, there is the reality "that almost all of what we have of Joseph Smith's sayings and writings come to us not through his own pen, but via scribes and recorders who could not possibly have been 100% accurate in everything they wrote down of the Prophet's words."49 Consider that Joseph Smith's Nauvoo sermons were neither written out in advance nor taken down by listeners verbatim or in shorthand as they were delivered.
-Rather, they were copied as fragmentary notes and reconstructions of his prose (sometimes retrospectively) by a small number of individuals, often - but not always - including one or more official recorders.50
+10. The challenge of obtaining qualified and reliable scribes.
+If all I have described thus far were not enough, there is the reality "that almost all of what we have of Joseph Smith's sayings and writings comes to us not through his own pen, but via scribes and recorders who could not possibly have been 100% accurate when they attempted to write down the Prophet's words."50 Consider that Joseph Smith's Nauvoo sermons were neither written out in advance nor taken down by listeners verbatim or in shorthand as they were delivered.
+Rather, they were copied as fragmentary notes and reconstructions of his prose (sometimes retrospectively) by a small number of individuals, often, but not always, including one or more official recorders.51 Of the estimated 450 discourses the Prophet may have given throughout his public ministry, available sources "identify only about 250 discourses, and his published history only gives reasonably adequate summaries of only about one-fifth of these."52

 It was an almost impossible job for Joseph Smith to find qualified and reliable scribes, and to manage their frequent turnover: "More than two dozen persons are known to have assisted the Prophet in a secretarial capacity during the final fourteen years of his life. ...
-Of these scribes, nine left the Church and four others died while engaged in important writing assignments."
-The arduous culmination of the trial-and-error effort that eventually produced Joseph Smith's History of the Church was successful only after eight previous attempts to write the history had been abandoned.52

-The challenge of complex and divergent sources.
-Notes kept by various individuals were shared and copied by others.53 Later, as part of serialized versions of history that appeared in church publications, many (but not all) of the notes from such sermons were gathered,54 expanded, amalgamated, and harmonized; prose was smoothed out; and punctuation and grammar were standardized.
-Elaborations on the original notes were made not only to complete a thought but also to include additional material not now available in extant sources.55 Sometimes the wording of related journal entries from scribes and others was changed to the first person and incorporated into the History of the Church56 in order to fill gaps in the record, an accepted practice at the time.57 Unfortunately, this approach masked the provenance of sources and the hands of several editors within the finished manuscript.
+Of these scribes, nine left the Church and four others died while engaged in important writing assignments."53 The arduous culmination of the trial-and-error effort that eventually produced Joseph Smith's History of the Church was successful only after eight previous attempts to write the history had been abandoned.54 expanded, amalgamated, and harmonized; prose was smoothed out; and punctuation and grammar were standardized.57 Elaborations on the original notes were made not only to complete a thought but also to include additional material not now available in extant sources.58 Sometimes the wording of related journal entries from scribes and others was changed to the first person and incorporated into the History of the Church59 in order to fill gaps in the record, an accepted practice at the time.60 Unfortunately, this approach masks the provenance of sources and the hands of multiple editors within the finished manuscript.